AchiMahadani/PoseNet_ml5js/README.md

 -Glasses and smoke effects will be applied to the nose keypoint for each detected person.

 ### Customization
--You can modify the visual effects applied to the keypoints:
+You can modify the visual effects applied to the keypoints:

 1.Specs and Smoke Images:
--Replace the images/spects.png and images/cigar.png files with your custom images.
+Replace the **images/spects.png** and **images/cigar.png** files with your custom images.
 2.Effect Positioning:
--Adjust the position and size of the specs or other custom images by modifying the X and Y offsets in the draw() function in sketch.js.
+Adjust the position and size of the specs or other custom images by modifying the X and Y offsets in the draw() function in sketch.js.